Accounting and Auditing Standards Update (24 Hrs)

 • Identify how to measure a crypto asset

-• Review how to record a crypto asset on the balance sheet and income statement
+• Review how to measure and record a crypto asset on the balance sheet and income statement

-• Review the bases that can be used to disclose disaggregation of expenses required by ASU 2024-03
+• Recognize the type of entity which is subject to the new disaggregation of expenses disclosures required by ASU 2024-03

-Chapter 2: The New Allowance for Credit Losses: ASU 2016-13: Financial Instruments – Credit Losses (Topic 326) Measurement of Credit Losses on Financial Instruments
+Chapter 2: The New Allowance for Credit Losses: ASU 2016-13: Financial Instruments – Credit Losses (Topic 326) Measurement of Credit Losses on Financial Instruments, Including newly issued ASU 2025-05)

 After studying the Chapter 2 course material, you will be able to: